K3KDW/WildernessProtocolExtended/README.md

 Is there room for WSPR/carrier-pigeon?

 Leave room in a conversation for others to speak.
 This is critical when emergency/priority communication is trying to break through a casual chat.

+If a second frequency is monitored by the same radio, ensure the radio and antenna are able to transmit on that channel.
+It is strongly recommended that your radio can also transmit on the monitored frequencies.
+That said, listening is always better than not listening.

+Prepare a layered communications plan.
+Cell phones are primary for many reasons.
+Personal Locator Beacons (PLBs) and Satellite Messengers may be a better fit for your needs and should be researched carefully.
+There are pros and cons to any approach so consider each technology and procedure carefully but plan at least 2 methods of communication even while at home.
+Cell towers do go out on a mass scale after all...